Alfredredbird/BirbVill/Readme.md

 If you would like to help, download a copy and you can submit your changes :D This readme.md file realy needs some work XD

+Progress is low at the moment so any help is apreicated.

 Discord server link: https://discord.gg/xrdjxyuSQt Here is the road map if you want to view it. https://github.com/users/Alfredredbird/projects/3/views/1